jcfranco/geodev-webinar-2018-building-your-own-widget/demos/ViewModel-steps.md

 ### ** Progress report **

-So now once a view has been added to the ViewModel, it will watch the view for its `map` and then get the `map.bookmarks` and create a `Collection` of `BookmarkItem`s.
+So now once a view has been added to the ViewModel, it will watch the view for its `map` and then get the `map.bookmarks` and create a `Collection` of `BookmarkItem`.

 The next and last thing we need to do is to add a public method that will zoom to a `BookmarkItem`.